Pythm/ad-Lightwand/info.md

           brightness: 3
 ```
 > [!NOTE]
-> motionlights will not turn down brightness in case other modes sets brightness higher e.g. <b>wash</b>.
+> When motion is active the light will not dim down.
+Motion detected will also not turn down brightness to set motion, in case other modes sets brightness higher e.g. <b>wash</b> active and set to 255 and motion only set to 125, light will stay at 255 brightness.
 > <br>If media players is on or night* / off mode is active motion lighting is deactivated.

 State with offset example:
 ```yaml